mongodb/mongo-c-driver/docs/source/sphinx/source/tutorial.rst

 Further Reading
 ---------------

-This overview just touches on the basics of using Mongo from C.
+This overview just touches on the basics of using Mongo from C. For more examples, check out the other documentation pages, and have a look at the driver's test cases.